Andrei0872/my-dev-notes/articles/ngrx/ngrx-effects.md

   }
   ```

+  _If you'd like to know why there must a limit regarding the number of retries, [here's](https://github.com/ngrx/platform/issues/2303) the issue where this topic is addressed_.

   When an error occurs, the observable will be unsubscribed from.
-What `defaultEffectsErrorHandler` does is to allow us to re-subscribe to the _just-unsubscribed_ observable as long as the maximum number of allowed attempts is exceeded.
+What `defaultEffectsErrorHandler` does is to allow us to re-subscribe to the _just-unsubscribed_ observable as long as the maximum number of allowed attempts is not exceeded.

   For instance, if you have this effect: